Capital gains tax in 10 questions

 - Private individuals subject to personal income tax in Belgium

-- Non-profit organisations subject to Belgian legal entities tax (such as non-profit associations and foundations), with the exception of organisations that are entitled to receive tax-deductible donations.
+- Entities subject to Belgian legal entities tax (such as non-profit associations and foundations), with the exception of those that are entitled to receive tax-deductible donations.

 Do you have a company?
 This new tax does not apply to you: any capital gains you realise are already subject to corporate income tax.